michaelcale/books/books/go/0020-basic-types/130-zero-values.md

 Title: Zero values
 Id: 6069
 Body:
+Variables in Go are always initialized with a known value even if not explicitly assigned in source code.

 Each Go type has a zero value.

 Variables that are not explicitly initialized (assigned an explicit value) have value equal to zero value for their type.